-Lifestyle Balance – 54% of Australian workers are ‚ ≤buying themselves time’:
+Lifestyle Balance – 54% of Australian workers are ‚ ‘buying themselves time‘

-The AMP Lifestyle Monitor, a survey of more than1400 AMP customers, found that for those choosing to buy back time, socialising, work, spending time with partners and family, and exercise are the most popular activities undertaken in the time they save.
+But only 3% spend the extra time gained on work.
+The AMP Lifestyle Monitor, a survey of more than1400 AMP customers back in 2012, found that for those choosing to buy back time, socializing, work, spending time with partners and family, and exercise are the most popular activities undertaken in the time they save.

-- 41% of people surveyed spend money on prepared foods and restaurant meals to save time, followed by 18% on airfares and taxis and 15% on household services such as cleaning, ironing and laundry.
+- 41% of people surveyed spend money on prepared foods and restaurant meals to save time, followed by 18% on airfares and taxis and 15% on household services such as cleaning, ironing, and laundry.

 - Only 4% said they spend on childcare.